arbicity/ARBI-TR/README.md

     ```
 3. Launch the application using Docker Compose:
     ```bash
-    docker compose up
+    docker-compose up
     ```

-This will build and start the containers, starting the frontend at http://localhost:8501 and backend as a FASTAPI endpoint at http://localhost:8000/transcribe/ (http://localhost:8000/docs for more endpoint information)
+This will build and start the containers, serving the frontend at http://localhost:8501 and the backend as a FASTAPI endpoint at http://localhost:8000/transcribe/ (visit http://localhost:8000/docs for more endpoint information).

 ## Running Without Docker (For Development)